 Nearly 60% of adolescents and more than half of young adults reported a household monthly income up to R\$ 750 (about US\$ 375).
 Most of the sample was single and nearly equally divided by gender.
 In relation to ethnicity, the sample was mainly divided between whites and mulattos.
 Blacks represented about 11% of the sample and other ethnic groups (including Asians and Indigenous people) were less than 3% of the youngsters.
 Not surprisingly, young adults reported a higher educational level than adolescents.
-In relation to patterns of alcohol consumption, more than one-fourth of the young adults were HID compared to about 12% of the adolescentsQ3 (Table 1).
+In relation to patterns of alcohol consumption, more than one-fourth of the young adults self-reported as High Intensity Drinkers (HID) compared to about 12% of the adolescents (Table 1).